ais1175/TaysPridePack/README.md

 ALTV

-Open the FILES folder, go to ALTV and add taymckenzienzbs to your server.cfg as a separate line below resources and before the enclosing.
+Open the FILES folder, go to ALTV and add tayspridemerch to your server.cfg as a separate line below resources and before the enclosing.
 Your server.cfg resources configuration could look similar to this:

 resources: [
   altv-better-clothing,